hirrolot/metalang99/README.md

 That is, the development flow is "specification-driven", if you prefer.

-### Q: Is Epilepsy Turing-complete?
+### Q: Is Metalang99 Turing-complete?

 A: Nope.
 The C/C++ preprocessor is capable to iterate only up to a certain limit (see this [SO question](https://stackoverflow.com/questions/3136686/is-the-c99-preprocessor-turing-complete)).
-For Epilepsy, this limit is defined in terms of reductions steps (see the [specification]).
+For Metalang99, this limit is defined in terms of reductions steps (see the [specification]).

 ### Q: Why do we need powerful preprocessor macros in the presence of templates?

-A: Epilepsy is primarily targeted at pure C, and C lacks templates.
+A: Metalang99 is primarily targeted at pure C, and C lacks templates.
 But anyway, you can find the argumentation for C++ at the website of [Boost/Preprocessor].

 ### Q: What standards are supported?